andriyor/monobank-airtable/README.md

 AIRTABLE_BASE="******"
 ```

+When MONO_ACCOUNT not provided it will use default black card.

 For mcc used this data [Oleksios/Merchant-Category-Codes: MCC codes dataset in Ukrainian, English and Russian (with groups and without groups)](https://github.com/Oleksios/Merchant-Category-Codes)

 ## Examples